 With fracture grouting, a very fluid, high-slump cementitious grout is injected into soft subgrade soil to improve bearing capacity.
 The grout is placed by applying enough pumping pressure to fracture the soils.
 The grout is then free to flow where it finds weak veins or voids.
 Fracture grouting is typically the only type of grouting that can be effective in high-clay soils, which are common in North Carolina and South Carolina; however, it has several limitations and can have unpredictable results.
 Surface heave and uncontrolled grout travel can limit the success of the overall grouting program.

 Permeation grouting involves pumping a very thin grout through the subgrade strata to increase the bearing capacity by filling all the void space and densifying the soil.
 In order for permeation grouting to be effective, the subgrade must contain enough void space so that the grout can penetrate the strata.
 The grout itself must also be thin enough to permeate the soil.

 Sands and gravels are easily permeated, but clay soils typically cannot be permeated.
-The grout used for permeation grouting can be cementitious, such as microfine cement, or it can be a chemical such as a urethane-based grout.
+The grout used for permeation grouting services in North Carolina can be cementitious, such as microfine cement, or it can be a chemical such as a urethane-based grout.

 Chemical grouting refers to performing any of the above-mentioned foundation grouting techniques using a chemical or urethane based grout rather than a cementitious grout.
 This process can be used for cutting off water as well as structural applications.